-The Research Council Policy Internships Scheme provides the opportunity for Research Council funded PhD students to work for three months in one of a selected group of highly influential policy organisations.
+The Policy Internships Scheme provides the opportunity for PhD students funded by the research councils of UK Research & Innovation to work for three months in one of a selected group of highly influential policy organisations.

 Next funding opportunity